Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 Iranian food shifts noticeably by region, so what you eat depends on where you land.
 The country’s huge, and each area cooks with its own staples, from Caspian fish in the north to tamarind and chili in the south.

-The northern coast eats fish, garlic, sour flavors and fresh herbs.
-Caspian kutum gets fried and served with rice, smoked fish is steamed right into the rice, and mirza ghasemi rules the eggplant table.
-Pomegranate and bitter-orange turn up far more than elsewhere.
+The northern coast runs on fish, garlic, sour notes and fresh herbs.
+Caspian kutum gets fried and served with rice.
+Smoked fish goes straight into the rice.
+And mirza ghasemi rules the eggplant table.
+Pomegranate and bitter-orange show up way more than elsewhere.

-Tabriz and the Azerbaijani northwest cook with more lemon juice and butter than the rest of Iran, which gives dishes a richer, tangier edge.
-The city’s known for its giant meatballs (koofteh Tabrizi) and for sweets like qottab, and the stuffed-dolma and herb-stew habits echo the food just over the border in neighboring Armenia.
-Street kebab and local pastries fill the bazaar.
+Tabriz and the Azerbaijani northwest use more lemon juice and butter than anywhere else in Iran.
+Richer, tangier.
+The city’s known for its giant meatballs (koofteh Tabrizi) and sweets like qottab, and the dolma and herb-stew habits echo the food just over the border in neighboring Armenia.
+Street kebab and pastries fill the bazaar.

 The south is where Iran gets spicy.
-Khuzestan, Ahvaz and the Gulf ports cook with chili, tamarind and seafood, a world away from the mild center.
-Ahvaz is known for spicy falafel and samosa sold along Lashkar Abad street, a reminder of how close this corner sits to the Arab world.
+Khuzestan, Ahvaz and the Gulf ports cook with chili, tamarind and seafood.
+Nothing like the mild center.
+Ahvaz does spicy falafel and samosa sold along Lashkar Abad street, a reminder of how close this corner sits to the Arab world.

-Central Iran is the saffron and sweets heartland.
-Isfahan is famous for beryani, a rich minced-lamb dish served on bread, while desert Yazd is a confectionery city built on baklava, qottab and pashmak (Persian cotton candy).
-This is where you stock up on saffron and sugar.
+Central Iran is the saffron and sweets heartland, and Isfahan is famous for beryani, a rich minced-lamb dish served on bread.
+Desert Yazd, meanwhile, is a confectionery city built on baklava, qottab and pashmak (Persian cotton candy).
+Stock up on saffron and sugar here.

 Where to eat: bazaars, kababis and sofreh-khaneh